Children on campus

 To avoid children being injured in departments:

-- when evaluating equipment prior to purchase, give consideration to the potential hazards it may pose to children, as well as adults.
+- When evaluating equipment prior to purchase, give consideration to the potential hazards it may pose to children if to be located in areas accessible to children as well as adults.

 Resolution of Problem or Disputes